 SWG 520 (3) Social & Cultural Diversity-Study of social and cultural diversity in working with individuals, groups, families, communities and organizations and is framed by the Biblical affirmations that all persons are of inherent worth, are unconditionally loved and are intended to live in communities that protect and enhance their dignity and potential.
 Diversity within this course includes: people of color, gender, sexual orientation, socioeconomic status, religion/denominational affiliation, and disabled persons.
 Theories of oppression, discrimination, and social injustice; and their implication for social work practice are included.
 (Typically Fall) SWG 525 (3) Human Behavior & Social Environment I - Applies theories and concepts from the behavioral and social sciences to the development of individuals and families.
 Theories of biological, psychological, social, cognitive, moral and spiritual development are studied in order to understand identity formation of individuals and the impact of individual development on family systems.
 Theories of family development are also included.
 (Typically Fall) SWG 530 (3) Practice I-Prepares students for generalist social work practice with individuals and families.
 A strengthsbased generalist approach to practice is the foundation for learning specific communication and counseling skills for working with individuals and families.
 Co-requisite: SW 525.
 [Part-time student Pre-requisite: SWG 525].
-(Typically Fall) SWG 535 (3) Psychopathology & Assessment-Provides an understanding of various kinds of disorders that social work clients in mental health and other settings may experience.
+(Typically Fall) SWG 535 (3) Psychopathology & Assessment-Provides an understanding of various kinds of disorders that social work clients in mental health and other settings may an understanding of various kinds of disorders that social work clients in mental health and other settings may experience.
 Helps students define the clinical entities, to explore their etiology and natural course, and to learn how to link diagnosis, assessment and intervention.
 Emphasis placed on concepts of labeling and stigmatization, and how to employ an empowerment approach with clients who suffer from these disorders.
 Complexity of the intersection between mental/emotional and physical selves explored.
-(Typically Fall
+(Typically Fall & Spring)